pombredanne/centidb/docs/index.rst

 * Varints are used for integers.
 * Strings use a more scripting-friendly encoding.

-.. autofunction:: centidb.encode_keys (tups, prefix='')
+.. autofunction:: centidb.packs (tups, prefix='')
-.. autofunction:: centidb.decode_keys
+.. autofunction:: centidb.unpacks
 .. autofunction:: centidb.invert
 .. autofunction:: centidb.next_greater